Contact us whenever you need it!

 The landlord cannot discriminate against a tenant based on race, color, national origin, religion, sex, family status, or disability.

-What to Include in a Credit Reference Letter for Rental Applications
+What To Include in a Credit Reference Letter for Rental Applications

 If you're asking someone to write a credit reference for you, you can let them draft a letter you will then customize with relevant information.
 Be sure the letter includes: